Rope soloing 101 Part 1

 WARNING: This blog is not meant as instructional text, and is simply a description of how I rope solo.
 Rope soloing is highly dangerous and demands a great deal of experience and good judgment and in many ways is more dangerous than free soloing, due to an increased reliance on â€˜systemsâ€™.
 Anyone wishing to rope solo should already have extensive knowledge of all the systems and equipment needed, as well as a sound knowledge of themselves, their limits, and the reality of making a mistake. â€¨â€¨Bottom line: Donâ€™t rope solo.

 What is rope soloing?

 Free soloing is the truest expression of a climber’s freedom, cruising up the rock, alone and unnumbered by safety gadgets.
-But even the best free soloer, pushing their limit, may find a section of the climb where success is uncertain - where a fall would mean death.
-In this situation they will either back off, fall off, just go for it, or employ some kind of safe guard until they pass this section.
+But even the best free solo climber, pushing their limit, may find a section of the climb where success is uncertain - where a fall would mean death.
+In this situation they will either back off, fall off, just go for it, or employ some kind of safeguard until they pass this section.
 There are many examples of this in alpine solos (Ueli Steck rope solos short sections of many of his alpine climbs), and I covered this type of soloing a while back in my “winter soloing” piece.
 But what about climbs where the majority of the pitches are too hard to consider free soloing?
-In this situation you need to employ systems that allow you to move as if you had a partner, and one that can progress up the climb with you.
+In this situation, you need to employ systems that allow you to move as if you had a partner and one that can progress up the climb with you.

 There are several full bore rope soloing systems around, designed primarily for big wall climbing, and have been tried and tested over the decades, from Bonatti on the Dru right through to futuristic solos on Baffin and Antarctica.